raviraj699/Raviraj/README.md

 ##Day2 Teaching : Instance Creation and instace moddifcation, intace automation , deletion  and backup, intace action pipline

 #Day3 Vpc-creation, VPC basic, VPC cli, VPC automation, Subnet creation.

+# Day-4 : S3: Provided a script to delete bucket and and its folder componet and previously provided script to delte all object in a row.